ATMI/Signex/README.md

 1. Download/prepare dataset with label tools.
 We reccomend to use [YOLO Label](https://github.com/developer0hye/Yolo_Label)

-2. Put all images in the [dataset/images](dataset/images) folder, currently all training images should be `.jpg`
+2. Put all images and labels in the [dataset/train](dataset/train) folder, currently all training images should be `.jpg`.
+Each label file name should correspond to the image file.
+Label format is the same as Darknet label format

-3. Put labels in the [dataset/labels](dataset/labels) folder, each label file name should correspond to the image file name.
+3. Put images and labels in the [dataset/test](dataset/test) for testing the trained model.
-   Label format is the same as Darknet's label format

 4. Change classes number in [cfg/net.yaml](cfg/net.yaml):
    ```shell